bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 00:52:27

 But like the most scarce resource here is chainspace.
-And, you know, as a runner up, it's time to verify, time to download the entire blockchain or, you know, some kind of equally secure form of it.
+And, as a runner up, it's time to verify, time to download the entire blockchain or, some kind of equally secure form of it.
 So Rijndael's point's really good, I think.

 ## Use in chaumian mints/ecash